Jensen-frontend-fwk19g/Presentation-paketering/README.md

 Presenters:
 * add `-w` to enable "watch mode"
 * press "S" in the browser if you want speaker view
+* press "O" or "Esc" for overview mode

 ---